Prag8855/aab/content/guides/freelance-visa.md

 ### 4. Apply for the freelance visa

 To apply in Berlin, you must **send your documents online**.
-[Use the *Ausländerbehörde* contact form](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait) to send all the [required documents](#required-documents), and wait for them to contact you.
-[A few months](/guides/auslanderbehorde-wait-times) later, they will give you an appointment.
+[Use the *Ausländerbehörde* contact form](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait), send all the [required documents](#required-documents), and wait for them to contact you.
+[A few months later](/guides/auslanderbehorde-wait-times), they will reply and give you an appointment.

 This is the only option.
 You can't go to the *Ausländerbehörde* without an appointment.
 You only get an appointment after you send your documents through the contact form.